Project Overview and Purpose

 February 2016: Environmental Assessment Approved

-The Environmental Assessment was approved in February 2016 and is available for review.
+The Environmental Assessment was approved in February 2016 and is available for review (44MB).
 The final environmental document, anticipated to be a Finding of No Significant Impact, will be prepared in summer 2017.

 July 27, 2017 Public Meeting

-NCDOT will hold an open house public meeting on July 27 from 4-7 p.m. at the Western Piedmont Council of Governments offices, 1880 2nd Avenue NW, Hickory.
+NCDOT held an open house public meeting on July 27 from 4-7 p.m. at the Western Piedmont Council of Governments offices, 1880 2nd Avenue NW, Hickory.

-Maps of the updated designs for Sections A and B (added below) will be shown at the public meeting.
-No new information will be available for the remainder of Section C (Mission Road to Southwest Boulevard).
+Maps of the updated designs for Sections A and B (linked below) were shown at the public meeting.
+No new information was available for the remainder of Section C (Mission Road to Southwest Boulevard).